 Data Scientist Salaries in California

 The news gets even better when you consider your return on investment (ROI).
 Year after year, California schools appear in the top 20 of Payscale’s College ROI Report.
-Graduates of Caltech, Harvey Mudd College, Stanford, and UC Berkeley regularly see a 20 Year Net ROI exceeding $800,000 (on campus).
-Even California State University system schools like CalPoly-San Luis Obispo crack the top 40.
+Graduates of Caltech, Harvey Mudd College and CSU regularly see a 20 Year Net ROI exceeding $800,000 (on campus).